jccrosby/smart-ai-adoption/slides.md

 <!--
 Question 5 - How does it fit with out **existing workflows**?

+- **Learn & Propagate:**
+  - Identify how the AI solution integrates with existing processes.
+  - So when you are rolling it out or need to pivot you're not creating more work.
-- **Technology & Infrastructure:** Ensure compatibility and minimize disruption.
+- **Technology & Infrastructure:**
+  - Ensure compatibility and minimize disruption.
 - **Red Flags:**
+  - Inadequate training
+  - Lack understanding of IT/operational readiness
   - Major workflow disruption
-  - Inadequate training
-  - Lack of IT/operational readiness
-- **Propagate:** Roll out the changes or pivot to a new experiment.
 -->

 ---